-Introduction to Western Civilization I (3) UC:CSU (CAN HIST 2) Lecture 3 hours.
+1 Introduction to Western Civilization I (3) UC:CSU (CAN HIST 2)

-Teaches historically major elements in the Western heritage from the world of the Greeks to the Age of Absolutism in the 17th century.
-Furthers beginning students' general education, introducing them to the ideas, attitudes, and institutions basic to western civilization and acquaints them, through reading and critical discussion, with representative contemporary documents and writings of enduring interest.
+Teaches historically the major elements in the Western heritage from the earliest Mesopotamian civilizations through the religious reformations of the sixteenth century.
+Introduces students to the ideas and institutions central to western civilization, and acquaints them, through reading and critical discussion, with representative contemporary documents and writings of enduring interest.

-2 Introduction to Western Civilization II (3) UC:CSU (CAN HIST 4) (HISTORY 1+2=CAN HIST SEQ A)
+Introduction to Western Civilization II (3) UC:CSU (CAN HIST 4) (HISTORY 1+2=CAN HIST SEQ A)

-Teaches historically major elements in the Western heritage from the world of the Age of Absolutism in the 17th century to the present.
-Furthers beginning students general education, introducing them to the ideas, attitudes, and institutions basic to western civilization and acquaints them, through reading and critical discussion, with representative contemporary documents and writings of enduring interest.
+Teaches historically the major elements of the Western heritage from the Age of Absolutism in the 17th century to the present.
+Introduces students to the ideas and institutions central to western civilization, and acquaints them, through reading and critical discussion with representative contemporary documents and writings of enduring interest.